webdreamer25/Zense/README.md

 **I love angular, vue and react they are so easy to understand, but... so is a car until you look under the hood.**

 Zense at its core uses OLOO to achieve its magic, which means "this" is just "this" no matter where you use "this".
 No more lengthy mentoring sessions with your developers to try to explain how and why it works.
-I wrote Zense so even those teams who lack in JS Jedi Mastery (JSJM trying to make it a thing) can stop being the fat starwars kid and actually learn to use the force to guide them trhough the trials.
+I wrote Zense so even those teams who lack in JS Jedi Mastery (JSJM trying to make it a thing) can stop being the fat starwars kid and actually learn to use the force to guide them through the trials.

 ## Browser support
 At its core Zense uses Native JS.
 ES6 infact transpiled using babel. what!!?!?
 Am I dreaming! no and your stupid for saying that...
 JK =P